llylly/LapisParser/readme.md

       Translate and output script as a YAML doc.

       **Input:**
-      + outFileName: a string, specify the output YAML file name or path
+      + outFileName: A string, specify the output YAML file name or path

       **Output:**
       	An integer, 0 means succeed, 1 means failed.